mlundine/ShorelineSandbox/README.md

 Look at actual satellite-derived shoreline data and see where on the spectrum it falls.
 Try to identify necessary areas to improve.

+Some things we should estimate: what is the average amount of missing timestamps in SDS data?
+How does this vary through time?

 # Part 5:

 Similarly, make a bunch of synthetic timeseries with known processes input